-Those fired employees claim they were terminated because they were trying to unionize and discussing working conditions in private channels.
+Fired employees claim they were terminated because they were trying to unionize and discussing working conditions in private channels.
 However, Rockstar has accused them of distributing confidential information and sacked them for gross misconduct, Jardine explained.
+Reports indicate that the firings happened as short meetings with HR, or brief phone calls.

 She revealed that she has written to Rockstar requesting information about the situation and asked whether she could have a meeting with the relevant minister to discuss what steps can be taken to support the affected employees.
 The response from Sir Alan Campbell, Leader of the House of Commons, offered some hope that the government might take action.

 To quote: